IDCI-Consulting/HelloWorldBundle/templates/contents/courses/symfony2_en.md

 #### Structure applications with Symfony2
 _2 hours_

- - The "application" notion => app/
+ - The notion of "application" => app/
- - The "bundles" notion
+ - The notion of "bundles"
  - My specific coding => src/
  - Externals libraries => vendor/
  - The root web => web/